pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part2.md

 ### 1. Workload Placement
 Part 1 of this blog detailed the SAS Viya workload classes and node pools that can be used to place the workloads on appropriate nodes within the cluster.
 The [workload placement configuration, from the _SAS Viya Platform Operations_ manual](https://documentation.sas.com/doc/en/itopscdc/v_039/dplyml0phy0dkr/p0om33z572ycnan1c1ecfwqntf24.htm#n0wj0cyrn1pinen1wcadb0rx6vbm), provides the node labels and taints that can be included within the compute `MachineSet` definitions, so they are preconfigured at compute `Machine` creation time.

-Refer to the `ClusterAutoScaler`, `MachineAutoScaler` and `MachineSet` definition examples provided in the section below titled “_Example Machine Management YAML Files_”.
+Refer to the `ClusterAutoScaler`, `MachineAutoScaler` and `MachineSet` definition examples provided in the _Example Machine Management YAML Files_ section below.

 #### ***MachineSet***
 To deploy the machine set, you create an instance of the `MachineSet` resource.